-The BA in Directing is a selective and one-of-kind program that develops a student’s skills in narrative storytelling and dramatic action throughout various forms of theatrical expression.
+The BA in Directing at Pace School of Performing Arts is a selective and one-of-kind program that develops a student’s skills in narrative storytelling and dramatic action throughout various forms of theatrical expression.
 As part of the International Performance Ensemble (I.P.E.), the training process is project-oriented and provides students multiple opportunities to collaborate closely with actors, designers, playwrights, dramaturges, and technicians.
 Directing students develop a distinctive voice and perspective through hands-on experience for work in both commercial and not-for-profit theatre as well as creating and touring with projects around the world.

 Students in the BA Directing major are trained in fundamental principles of the director's role in the life of a production, including understanding and creating stage composition and preparation of the script for production – from analysis and concept through rehearsal techniques and realization.

 The goal is to acquire the tools on creating a structure for storytelling, help young directors find their voice, easily recognize and analyze the basic elements of dramatic action in performances, and provide a clear understanding of director’s choices when dealing with a specific style.
-Students take classes in directing, acting, design, theatre history, script analysis, stage and crew management, lighting design, voice, movement, and dance.
+Students take classes in directing, acting, design, theater history, script analysis, stage and crew management, lighting design, voice, movement, and much more.

 Every successful career is based as much on what you know as who you know.
 Our campus is rooted in New York City’s theater community, and you start to build relationships the day you arrive at Pace Performing Arts, not the day you graduate.
-With department permission and guidance, students are permitted to work on professional productions while still enrolled at school.
+With faculty approval and guidance, students are permitted to work on professional productions while still enrolled at school.

-All applicants must first read the complete interview requirements and then upload the required materials.
+All applicants must first read the complete interview requirements and then upload the required materials on Acceptd.
 If a callback has been issued, an interview must be scheduled on campus, over the phone, or via Skype (details below).